 OK, now onto the BEST part of this post!

-So, yeah, normally I don’t add oreo cookies or any commercial cookies and candies to my cakes because 1) I’m too busy shoving them down my expansive gullet to add them to any recipe, and of course, 2) I’m a kind of purist in that ‘baked from scratch’ realm I live in.
+So, yeah, normally I don’t usually add oreo cookies or any commercial cookies and candies to my cakes because 1) I’m too busy shoving them down my expansive gullet to add them to any recipe, and of course, 2) I’m a kind of purist in that ‘baked from scratch’ realm I live in.
 It’s simply because I like to know what goes into my food when I cook and bake; no pretentiousness, I swear, and in fact, some of the tastiest and most beautiful cakes I’ve ever had the pleasure of experiencing are loaded with store-bought cookies and candy!
-That said, an exception to this rule arose when a friend’s little girl requested a cake “..with ‘lotsa oreos…cookies and cream please?”
+How-ev-er, an exception to this rule arose when a friend’s little girl requested a cake “..with ‘lotsa oreos…cookies and kweam please?”for her birthday.

-I couldn’t say no to, or resist her big brown eyes sparkling with unbridled hope as she looked up at my undoubtedly twisted expression.
+I couldn’t say no, or resist her big brown eyes sparkling with unbridled hope as she looked up at my undoubtedly twisted expression.

 Of course I untwisted and exclaimed, “YES!”; exuberantly mind you, maybe even more so than her.
 I admit it, I was kind of stoked to take this on.
-I wanted to give her the most amazing oreo birthday cake she ever had, even if it meant using 20 packages of them.
+I wanted to give her the most amazing layered oreo extravaganza she’s ever had, even if it meant using 20 packages of them.

 Could this be done with fine oreo cookie crumbs?